alter/get_last_ubuntu_kernel/README.md

 ## Dependencies installation
 gem install bunder and run 'bundle' command
-or of you wish install gems manually:
+or if you wish install gems manually:
 gem install nokogiri progressbar micro-optparse

 ## HOW TO USE